ParthR2302/Java/bin/JavaCollections/Collections.md

 Double Ended Queue.
 [Code](./Programs/QueuePkg/DequeClass.java)

 `ArrayDeque is a concrete class`, implements the methods which are available in Queue and Deque class.

+ArrayDeque and PriorityQueue are `not thread safe`.

+**Thread Safe Versions:** PriorityBlockingQueue and ConcurrentLinkedDeque

 ## Set Interface: